B3nac/InjuredAndroid/README.md

 # InjuredAndroid - CTF

-A vulnerable Android application with ctf examples based on bug bounty findings, exploitation concepts, or pure creativity.
+A vulnerable Android application with ctf examples based on bug bounty findings, exploitation concepts, and pure creativity.

 ### Setup for a physical device